habi/Tutorials/Segmentation/README.md

 ### Part 3: Using the `Segmentations` module

 The `Segmentations` module goes hand-in-hand with the `Segment Editor` module.
-You can even easily switch to it by clicking on green arro button on top of the ``Segment Editor`` module (in the orange box in the image below).
+You can even easily switch to it by clicking on green arrow button on top of the ``Segment Editor`` module (in the orange box in the image below).

 <img src="images/image19.png">